 The Bank carries certain financial assets at fair value, which requires the extensive use of accounting estimates and judgment.
 Significant components of fair value measurement were determined using verifiable objective evidence such as foreign exchange rates, interest rates, volatility rates.
 However, the amount of changes in fair value would differ if the Bank utilized different valuation methods and assumptions.
-Any change in fair value of these financial assets and liabilities would affect profit and loss and equity.
-As of December 31, 2021, and 2020, the management believes that the allowance provided by the Bank is sufficient to cover BSP requirements.
+Any change in the fair value of these financial assets and liabilities would affect profit and loss and equity.
+As of December 31, 2022, and 2021, the management believes that the allowance provided by the Bank is sufficient to cover BSP requirements.

-As of December 31, 2021, and 2020, loans and other receivables amounted to ₱381,713,189 and ₱267,783,952, respectively, net of allowance for credit losses, as disclosed in Note 11.
-The Bank's IBODI/financial assets at amortized cost amounted to ₱81,691,252 and ₱157,370,966 as of December 31, 2021 and 2020 as disclosed in Note 10.
+As of December 31, 2022, and 2021, loans and other receivables amounted to ₱542,748,480 and ₱381,030,950, respectively, net of allowance for credit losses, as disclosed in Note 10.
+The Bank's financial assets at amortized cost amounted to ₱17,200,047 and ₱81,691,252 as of December 31, 2022 and 2021 as disclosed in Note 9.

-6.2.2 Estimating Useful Lives of Assets
+5.2.2 Estimating Useful Lives of Assets

 The Bank estimates the useful lives of bank premises, furniture, fixture and equipment (BPFFE), investment property and intangible assets based on the period over which the assets are expected to be available for use.
 The estimate useful lives of BPFFE, investment property, and intangible assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
 In addition, estimation of the useful lives of BPFFE, investment property, and intangible assets is based on collective assessment of industry practice, internal technical evaluation and experience with similar assets.
-It is possible, however, that future results operations could be materially affected by changes in estimates brought about by changes in factors and circumstances.
+It is possible, however, that future results operations could be materially affected by changes in factors and circumstances.
 A reduction in the estimated useful lives of property and equipment would increase recorded operating expenses and decrease non-current assets.

-The Bank has BPFFE stated at carrying value of ₱52,243,053 and ₱29,321,836 as of December 31, 2021 and 2020, respectively, as disclosed in Note 12.
+The Bank has BPFFE stated at carrying value of ₱50,817,458 and ₱52,243,053 as of December 31, 2022 and 2021, respectively, as disclosed in Note 12.

-The carrying amount of the Bank's investment properties is ₱27,725,902 and ₱40,857,144 as of December 31, 2021 and 2020, as disclosed in Note 13.
+The carrying amount of the Bank's ROPA is ₱25,735,719 and ₱27,725,902 as of December 31, 2022 and 2021, as disclosed in Note 13.

-6.2.3 Determining Impairment of Non-Financial Assets
+5.2.3 Determining Impairment of Non-Financial Assets